 Power BI Report Server is similar to the Power BI Service.
 It is an On-Premises server platform.
 Using Power BI Report Server, organizations can secure their data.
 It enables the users to create reports and dashboards and allows you to share the reports with other users or organizations with proper security protocols.
 To use this service, you need to have a Power BI premium license.

 Power BI Gateway is used to maintain the fresh information by connecting to your on-site data sources without transferring the data.
 It provides secure data and allows you to transfer the data between Microsoft cloud services and on-premise service.
 Microsoft cloud services include PowerApps, Power BI, Azure Analysis Services, Microsoft Flow, and Azure logic apps.
 By using a gateway, organizations can maintain the databases and other data sources securely in cloud services.

-Related Article - Power BI Services And Benefits
+Related Article - What is Power BI Services? and their Benefits

 6. Power BI Mobile Apps

 Using Power BI Mobile Apps, you can stay connected with on-premises data from anywhere.
 Power BI apps are available for iOS, Windows, and Android platforms.

 7. Power BI Embedded